charbelh3/RabbitMQ-RPC-Example/README.md

-RabbitMQ example of the request-reply pattern using NodeJS (Typescript) We have 2 microservices : RPC-Client and RPC_Server
+RabbitMQ example of the request-reply pattern using NodeJS (Typescript).

+We have 2 microservices : RPC-Client and RPC_Server

 Both of them play the roles of a Consumer and a Producer.